oscaromeu/cooking-recipes/README.md

 # 🍲 Cooking Recipes 🍳

-Minimal culinary website project heavily inspired by [based.cooking](https://www.based.cooking) the main difference besides from the tools used is that this is for personal usage only.
+Minimal culinary website project heavily inspired by [based.cooking](https://www.based.cooking).
+The main difference besides from the tools used is that this is for personal usage only.

 The idea is to have a place to store all my recipes and make easy to check them when I need them.
 Also, I liked the idea of having a culinary website without